Learn how to play the Blues scale!

-If you know that, you just add a b5.
+If you know this, you just add a b5.

-The best way to achieve this is to sing along when you play the scale, sing: Root, m3, 4, b5, 5, b7 and then start on Root again.
+The best way to achieve this is to sing along when you play the scale, sing: Root, m3, 4, b5, 5, b7.

-You’ll learn more about the Blues scale, when songs use them in licks and melodies when you take the Intermediate Guitar Course.
+You’ll learn more about the Blues scale, how songs use them in licks and melodies when you take the intermediate course.